baderbenlhachemi/DailyWisdomFrontend/README.md

 ## Deployment

 The frontend of the Daily Wisdom App is deployed on GitLab Pages and can be accessed through the following link: [https://baderbenlhachemi.github.io/DailyWisdomFrontend/](https://baderbenlhachemi.github.io/DailyWisdomFrontend/)

+**Disclaimer**: The backend of the Daily Wisdom App is hosted on a free instance provided by Render.
+Please note that due to the nature of the free instance, it may spin down during periods of inactivity.
+This could potentially delay the initial request by 50 seconds or more.